-As of the date of this offering circular, Red Oak Capital Fund VI, LLC has not yet commenced active operations.
-Contemporaneous with this Offering, and subject to qualification, we intend to offer up to \$40,000,000 of our Series A Preferred Units pursuant to an exemption from registration under Tier II of Regulation A, referred to herein as the "Preferred Offering."
-Proceeds of this Offering, as well as the Preferred Offering and the contribution of our Sponsor in exchange for Common Units, will be applied to invest in collateralized senior commercial mortgage notes, or property loans, and the payment or reimbursement of selling commissions and other fees, expenses and uses as described throughout this offering circular.
+As of the date of this offering circular, Red Oak Capital Fund VII, LLC had not yet commenced active operations.
+Subject to qualification, we intend to offer up to \$75,000,000 of our Series A Bonds.
+Proceeds of this Offering, and the contribution of our Sponsor in exchange for Common Units, will be applied to invest in collateralized senior commercial mortgage notes, or property loans, and the payment or reimbursement of selling commissions and other fees, expenses and uses as described throughout this offering circular.
 We will experience a relative increase in liquidity as we receive additional proceeds from the sale of Bonds and a relative decrease in liquidity as we spend net offering proceeds in connection with the acquisition and operation of our assets.